 Studio photographers will appreciate that the Panasonic GH5 (unlike the G7X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G7X Mark II and the GH5 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the GH5 followed on from the Panasonic GH4.
+Both the G7X Mark II and the GH5 have been discontinued, but can regularly be found used on ebay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Panasonic GH5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot G7 X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.